-The most powerful relationship you will ever have is the relationship with yourself

 ‘’So, do you think that I always end up in screwed up relationships because I believe I do not deserve to be loved?’’
 I asked.

 November 2015, my world collapsed.
 The kind of phone call we never want to get.
 He is dead, my friend.
 I read his last email again, and again.
 It takes a new meaning: ‘’ You have been hurt and you decided to build some kind of barrier between your heart and the world.
-I promise you that one day,you will meet the right person who will love you exactly for who you are.
+I promise you that one day,you will meet the right person who will love you for exactly who you are.
 But you cannot be scared like this and keep your heart shut.
 You need to give love a chance.’’

-From this day onwards, my life changed.
+From this day onward, my life changed.
 I changed.
 I started to love and accept myself.
 I understood what Sam had told me many moons ago; we only accept the love we think we deserve.
-I realised that I deserved so much more than what I had been receiving, and that it was time for me to accept this love.
+I realized that I deserved so much more than what I had been receiving, and that it was time for me to accept this love.
 I understood that love does not hurt, when it truly exists.

-And suddenly, I loved myself enough to let go of my fears.
+And suddenly, very slowly, I loved myself enough to let go of my fears.
 I loved myself enough to say no to destructive relationships.
 I loved myself enough to open my heart and to welcome the right people in it.
 I knew that one day, someone would enter my life and make me forget about the pain, the contempt, the betrayal.
 I would allow myself to trust.
 I would allow myself to feel deeply.
 That gave me hope.